Etutku/Databases-Project/ProjectBase.md

 WITH RECURSIVE parents AS (
   SELECT category
   FROM taxonomy
-  WHERE subcategory = 'selected_node' -- replace
+  WHERE subcategory = '1880s_films' -- replace
   UNION
   SELECT t.category
   FROM taxonomy t